FnEasy/FN.programs/README.md

 Enjoy the bot!
 For a full list of commands, check out the Command Wiki Deployment

-If it prompts for an authorization code, get the code from here
+If it prompts for an authorization code, get the code from https://github.com/KaosDrip/Xensis/wiki/Authorization-Code

 If you have any other issues / questions, feel free to join our Discord server or check out the FAQ